-‘Occupation’ is the name we give to the type of work a person does, for example, a doctor, mechanic, cabinet maker etc.
+‘Occupation’ is the name we give to the type of work a person does.
+For example, a doctor, mechanic, project manager, physiotherapist or cabinet maker.

-You’ll probably work in a number of different occupations over the course of your working life.
-But the good news is that many of the skills and abilities you'll develop working in one occupation will be directly transferable and applicable to many others.
+You'll probably work in a number of different occupations over the course of your working life.
+The good news?
+Many of the skills and abilities developed working in one occupation are directly transferable and applicable to others.

-The Job Outlook website has information about over 350 different occupations, including job descriptions and main tasks.
-By exploring the website you can get a sense of the kinds of work that might be right for you, and the skills and roles that will be in demand in the future.
+The Labour Market Insights website has information on hundreds of different occupations.
+They also offer job descriptions, average wages and main tasks.
+By exploring the website you can get a sense of the kind of work that might suit you.
+The site can also help you understand the skills and roles that will be in demand in the future.

-Your ‘occupation’ is what you do - your ‘industry’ depends on who you do it for.
+Your ‘occupation’ is what you do.
+Your ‘industry’ is who you do it for.

 An ‘occupation’ is the type of work a person does, while ‘industry’ is the name we give to the goods or services that a company or employer mainly produces.
 Every industry employs people from a whole range of different occupations.